2025–26 Elon Phoenix men's basketball team

-The 2025–26 Elon Phoenix men's basketball team represents Elon University during the 2025–26 NCAA Division I men's basketball season.
-The Phoenix, led by fourth-year head coach Billy Taylor, play their home games at the Schar Center in Elon, North Carolina as members of the Coastal Athletic Association.
+The 2025–26 Elon Phoenix men's basketball team represented Elon University during the 2025–26 NCAA Division I men's basketball season.
+The Phoenix, led by fourth-year head coach Billy Taylor, played their home games at the Schar Center in Elon, North Carolina as members of the Coastal Athletic Association.

 Previous season

 The Phoenix finished the 2024–25 season 17–16, 8–10 in CAA play, to finish in a tie for ninth place.
 They were defeated by Drexel in the second round of the CAA tournament.
 They received an invitation to the CBI, where they would be defeated by Army in the first round.

 Preseason

 On October 2, 2025, the CAA released their preseason coaches poll.
 Elon was picked to finish 12th in the conference.